Biden in South Fla. says Social Security, Medicare 'under siege' by Republicans

 "It's so outrageous, you might not even believe it," Biden said.
 "You've been paying Social Security your whole life, you earned it.
 Now, these guys want to take it away.
 Who in the hell do they think they are?"

-Biden will head to Miami-Dade County where he will participate in a reception with Crist in Golden Beach, Florida, at 4:45 p.m.
+Biden then headed to Miami-Dade County where he participated in a reception with Crist in Golden Beach, Florida.

-Biden will then head west to Florida Memorial University in Miami Gardens where he will participate in a political event with both Demings and Crist at 7 p.m.
+Biden will be at Florida Memorial University in Miami Gardens where he will participate in a political event with both Demings and Crist at 7 p.m.

 The president is not scheduled to depart South Florida until 8:25 p.m.